Villanova College (Australia)

 House system

-Villanova College has four houses which compete in inter-house athletics, cross-country and swimming, as well as many other school based activities.
+Villanova College has 8 houses that compete in inter-house athletics, cross-country, and swimming, as well as many other school-based activities s.

 Rectors and principals